Saranya241996/Whatsapp_development/README.md

-# Whatsapp_development
+# dataTypes in java
-The repository is to develop a chat application
+The repository is to learn data types in java